KDE/kde-builder/doc/using-kde-builder/kde-builder-logging.md

-Also, some commands will evade kde-builder's output redirection and bypass the log file in certain circumstances (normally when performing the first Git checkout), and the error output in that case is not in the log file but is instead at the Konsole or terminal where you ran kde-builder.
+Also, some commands will evade kde-builder's output redirection and bypass the log file in certain circumstances (normally when performing the first git checkout), and the error output in that case is not in the log file but is instead at the Konsole or terminal where you ran kde-builder.
 ```